Give The Gift Of Higher Education This Giving Tuesday With Ohio 529

 What is a 529 plan?

-529 plan is a college savings account that grows with many tax benefits, starting with tax-free earnings.
+529 plan is a higher education savings account that grows with many tax benefits, starting with tax-free earnings.
 This means all investment growth is yours to use to cover college costs.
 Withdrawals from a 529 plan that pay for qualified higher education expenses are also tax-free.

-For more than 30 years, Ohio’s 529 Plan has provided families in and out of Ohio flexible options and educational resources to invest for education expenses after high school.
+For 33 years, Ohio’s 529 Plan has provided families in and out of Ohio flexible options and educational resources to invest for education expenses after high school.

 Funds in Ohio’s 529 Plan can be used for all types of qualified higher education institutions, including a typical four-year college or university (public or private), two-year community college, technical or trade school, apprenticeship, or a certificate program.
 If the institution accepts federal financial aid, you can use the 529 plan there.

-And saving in Ohio’s 529 Plan doesn’t mean the funds can only be used here in Ohio.
-Your college savings in Ohio’s 529 Plan can be used nationwide to any institution that accepts federal financial aid.
-You can check to see if a school does by visiting the Federal Student Aid website.
+And saving in Ohio’s 529 Plan doesn’t mean the funds have to be used here in Ohio.
+Your savings in Ohio’s 529 Plan can be used nationwide to any institution that accepts federal financial aid.
+You can check to see if a school does by visiting the Federal Student Aid website and checking to see if the school has a Federal School Code.
 For apprenticeships, the program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
 Interested parties can check the U.S. Labor Department’s search tool to confirm that a program is registered, and therefore, eligible for a 529 withdrawal.

 The uses for 529 funds are very flexible.
 They may be used to pay qualified higher education expenses that are required to attend an institution.
-The costs include tuition, fees, room and board, books, computers, class supplies, certain apprenticeship costs and more.
+The costs include tuition, fees, room and board, books, computers, class supplies, certain apprenticeship costs, mandatory fees, and more.
 Families can even use up to $10,000 for student loan repayment for the beneficiary of the 529 account.

 There is no fee to open an Ohio 529 Plan.
 Contributions start as low as $25 and can be increased to any amount, at any time.
 You can set up an automatic monthly contribution to be transferred into the 529 account to grow your loved one’s college savings.